Md-Azib/Bank-Marketing/README.md

 3. program.py : The complete model including data preprocessing, training and testing
 4. tester.py : This uses the saved classifier to create confusion matrix on test dataset(testing)

+# Solution to reduce the marketing cost and increase the prospects

+The sales team can only contact the people who are in True Positive section of the confusion matrix since they are higly likely to buy the product.

+Doing so will significantly reduce the budget spend on marketing since we are only contacting the people who are highly likely to buy the product.
+Also the marketing team can focus only on the people who has high probability of buying the product so this will also increase the sales of product.